ENGL 220 Test-out Information

 The option to test out of ENGL/LING 220 is available to graduate students only.

 Testing out of ENGL/LING 220 shows that a student’s current knowledge of English grammar surpasses or is equal to the material taught in the course.
 The test-out lasts an hour and consists of 40 multiple-choice questions requiring the identification of language forms and functions, parts of speech, tenses, and the roles of different phrase, clause, and sentence constituents.
-No credit is earned for passing the test-out, and it cannot be used to make up for a grade previously received in the class.
+No credit is earned for passing the test-out, and it cannot be used to make up for a grade previously received in the class, and can only be taken one time.

 Before You Take the Test-Out

 We do not provide study guides for the test-out.
-We recommend the textbook for ENGL/LING 220, Kolln and Funk’s Understanding English Grammar (Longman 2011, 9th Ed).
-Their terms and analyses for some forms and functions are slightly different from those in other textbooks, e.g. ‘subject predicatives’ in the Longman Student Grammar of Spoken and Written English (Biber et al. 2002) are called ‘subject complements’ in Kolln and Funk; ‘copular’ verbs are divided into ‘be’ and ‘link’ verbs; ‘-ed’ participles are called ‘-en’ forms; ‘noun complement clauses’ are analyzed as ‘appositive nominals’, and so on.
+We recommend one of the following textbooks, which have been used for ENGL/LING 220: Kolln and Funk’s Understanding English Grammar (Longman 2011, 9th Ed), or Altenberg and Vago’s English Grammar: Understanding the Basics (Cambridge, 2010).
+The terms and analyses for some forms and functions may be slightly different from those in other textbooks, e.g. ‘subject predicatives’ in the Longman Student Grammar of Spoken and Written English (Biber et al. 2002) are called ‘subject complements’ in Kolln and Funk; ‘copular’ verbs are divided into ‘be’ and ‘link’ verbs; ‘-ed’ participles are called ‘-en’ forms; ‘noun complement clauses’ are analyzed as ‘appositive nominals’, and so on.
+However, if you understand the meanings of these terms, you should be well-prepared for the test-out.

 Taking the Test-Out